ietf-wg-schc/draft-ietf-schc-architecture/schc-architecture.md

    *  C/D.  Compression and Decompression.

    *  Context.
-All the information related to the Rules for SCHC Header, Non-Compression, C/D and F/R and CORECONF_Management.
+All the information related to the Rules for a SCHC Header operation, which can be either Non-Compression, C/D, F/R, or CORECONF_Management.

    *  FID.
 Field Identifiers, describing the name of the field in a protocol header.